 A registered agent is also referred to as a “Resident Agent,” “Agent for Service of Process,” or “Statutory Agent”, depending on the state you are forming your business entity.
 A registered agent is a person or a business entity, named in the articles of incorporation/organization.
 A registered agent is expected to receive legal documents such as Service of Process, important state communication and all the notifications from a state office on behalf of a corporate entity.
 Please note, a post office box cannot be counted as a physical address by statutory requirements.
 Specify your company’s registered agent when you file your Articles of Formation.
 All LLCs and corporations are required to choose a registered agent.
 However, there are a few restrictions on who can be your registered agent.
 Hence, it’s important that you choose a reliable company as your registered agent.

 While the exact requirements for registered agents may vary in many states, these are the rules that apply generally:

 - The Registered Agent must be a domestic or qualified out-of-state corporation or a resident individual.

 - The Registered Agent should be available during “normal” business hours, i.e., nine to five, Monday through Friday.

 - The office address of a registered agent must be a physical address in the state, which means that a P.O.
 Box cannot be considered as an in-state address.
 Some states demand you to choose a “Registered Office” in addition to naming a Registered Agent.

 What Services Does a Registered Agent Provide?

-There are some of the basic levels of service that a registered agent provides.
-If you hire a registered agent, you can expect the following services from him:
+There are some of basic levels of service that a registered agent provides.
+If you hire a registered agent, you can expect the following services from them:

 Legal Working Office